jurassix/web-embed-lab/docs/EXPERIMENT_DEVELOPMENT.md

 If you'd like to capture locally (usually because you're working on the Web Embed Lab itself) then read [capturing locally](CAPTURE_LOCALLY.md).

+If capturing via BrowserStack, make a copy of the setup-env.sh file and edit with your browserstack credentials:

+	cd web-embed-lab/
+	cp setup-env.sh.example setup-env.sh
+	# edit setup-env.sh with your credentials
+	source setup-env.sh

 The `auto-formulate` command reads a JSON configuration that defines which browsers to spin up, which sites to capture, and then how to translate (or formulate) those captures into page formulas.

 Look in web-embed-lab/examples/auto-formulate/ for examples of those configuration files.
 The easiest way to get started is to copy and modify one of those files.